dina-lab3D/Fold-Dock/README.md

 ## How to run Fold&Dock from google Colaboratory:

     1. Open the Colab notebook (Fold_Dock.ipynb, link above).

-    2. Select protein type (Nb/mAb heavy chain or TCR VB).
+    2. Input antibody sequence

-    3. Select input type (sequence (String) or path to a fasta file)
+        - Select antibody input type (a fasta file or an antibody sequence).
-    4. Provide a Nb sequence/fasta (NanoNet will preduce a model for each entry in the fasta file).
+          Separate the light and heavy chains with ':' in your input sequence.
+          To model multiple antibody sequences for a given antigen in a single run upload a fasta file with multiple antibody sequences.
+        - Run this cell to upload your fasta file (if chosen this option).

+    3. Input antigen structure

+        - If you want to preform docking to a given antigen structure in addition to antibody folding, select the option 'do_docking'.
+        - If you want to preform docking only for specific chains of the PDB file, specify them in the format 'ABC' for chains A,B,C.
+        - Run this cell to upload your antigen pdb file (if chosen the option 'do_docking')

+    4. Advanced settings

+        - Select the number of best scoring complexes to create PDB files for (with an antigen this value can be between 0-len(antigen), without an antigen this value can be either 0 or 1)
+        - You have the option to relax the structures and reconstruct the side chains using MODELLER.
+          To do so you need a licese key which  can be obtained from here: https://salilab.org/modeller/
+        - You have the option to visualize the best scoring model and select the verbose of the program.

+    5. Saving options

-    5. Select whether or not you want to reconstruct the side chains using modeller (requires license - https://salilab.org/modeller/).
+        - You can select the output directory and whether or not you want to save the results to your drive.

-    6. Press the 'Run all' option.
+    6. Run the other cells without changes.

 <p align="center"><img src="https://github.com/dina-lab3D/Fold-Dock/blob/main/Images/FoldDock_movie.gif" width="500" /></p>

 ## How to run Fold&Dock locally:

-    1. Clone the git repository : git clone "https://github.com/dina-lab3D/NanoNet"
+    1. Clone the git repository : git clone "https://github.com/dina-lab3D/Fold-Dock"
     2. Make sure you have the following libraries installed in your environment:

+            - timeit
+            - logging
+            - argparse
+            - pandas
+            - subprocess
+            - scipy
             - numpy
             - tensorflow (2.4.0 or higher)
             - Bio (1.8.0 or higher)